1234 19th Street Northwest Suite 604 Washington, DC 20036

 A dental bridge replaces multiple consecutive teeth.
 On each span end, brackets support the dental bridge using the natural teeth.
 The stress of the dental bridge is a lot for the natural teeth to take.
 Anchor teeth wear down faster than other teeth and are more susceptible to tooth decay and other problems.
 If we use crowns on the anchor teeth, the crowns take on the stress and pressure of supporting the bridge instead of your natural tooth structure.

-Treating Broken and Decayed Teeth
+Treat Broken and Decayed Teeth

 Crowns are often the last line of defense to keep the natural tooth structure.
 We want to preserve the tooth root whenever possible to avoid jawbone deterioration and other consequences.
 A dental crown can keep pieces of a shattered tooth together or replace the portions of your teeth that are gone from decay.